 For many people, the answer is absolutely yes—because the value isn’t primarily financial.

-The True Value of Yoga Teacher Training
+What Is the True Value of Yoga Teacher Training?

 Teacher training gives you something that’s hard to put a price tag on: a chance to return to deep, concerted study alongside people who care about the same things you do.